 In this case, the government notified Parker's attorney upon learning that Young had identified a photograph of Parker as Herm and would so testify and Parker offers no authority for the proposition that he should or could have been provided with earlier notice.
 Further, Parker knew well in advance of trial that Young was going to testify and that he would state that Herm was the conspiracy's driver.
 He also knew that a cell phone owned by Herman Michelle had been found in Young's possession by law enforcement officers and that the cell phone had been contacted by Kim Walker.
 Although Parker contends that notice of the photograph identification testimony was not received until February 19, 2008-one day before the trial was scheduled to begin-he was provided with an additional five days to consider, investigate and respond to this testimony when the trial was postponed for five days due to a major snow storm.
-Finally, Young was afforded a full opportunity to crossexamine Young.
+Finally, Parker was afforded a full opportunity to crossexamine Young.
 We find that the district court did not abuse its discretion in denying a continuance and in allowing Young's identification testimony.

 Finally, Parker contends that the district court erred in denying his motion for judgment of acquittal because the evidence presented at trial was insufficient to support a conviction for either the conspiracy or possession with intent to distribute charges.
 "We review de novo a district court's denial of a motion for judgment of acquittal."
 United States v.
 Cannon, 475 F.3d 1013, 1020 (8th Cir.), cert. denied, 128 S. Ct.
 365 (2007).
 We look to see if "the evidence presented at trial was insufficient to sustain a conviction," United States v.
 Engler, 521 F.3d 965, 973 (8th Cir.
 2008), by reviewing the evidence "in the light most favorable to the government[,]" United States v.
 Pace, 922 F.2d 451, 452 (8th Cir.
 1990).
 We "giv[e] the government the benefit of all reasonable inferences from that evidence[.]"
 Id.
-Although we may not again weigh the evidence presented at trial, it is our task to determine if "there [is] enough evidence in this record that could support a guilty verdict" Id.
+Although we may not again weigh the evidence presented at trial, it is our task to determine if "there [is] enough evidence in this record that could support a guilty verdict . . . ."
+Id.
 Here, after reviewing the evidence in the light most favorable to the government, we find that the evidence supports all three convictions.

 First, to establish the existence of a conspiracy, the government has the burden of proving that "there was a conspiracy with an illegal purpose, that the defendant was aware of the conspiracy . . . [,] that he knowingly became a part of it[,]" and that he "entered into an agreement with at least one other person and that the agreement had as its objective a violation of law."
 United States v.
 Fitz, 317 F.3d 878, 881 (8th Cir.
 2003).
 Existence of the agreement can be established through circumstantial evidence, and can be inferred through the parties' actions.
 United States v.
 Shoffner, 71 F.3d 1429, 1433 (8th Cir.
 1995).
-Furthermore, "[o]nce the government establishes the existence of a drug conspiracy, only slight evidence linking the defendant to the conspiracy is required to prove the defendant's involvement and support the conviction."
+Furthermore, "a defendant may be convicted for even a minor role in a conspiracy, so long as the government proves beyond a reasonable doubt that he or she was a member of the conspiracy."
 United States v.
-Beckman, 222 F.3d 512, 521 (8th Cir.
-2000) (quotation omitted).
+Lopez, 443 F.3d 1026, 1030 (8th Cir.
+2006) (en banc).